Mirroring: Trade on L1 // Play on L2/L3

 --

-In line with our upcoming migration to Arbitrum Nova, we are launching Mirroring: new tech enabling a huge step forward in adoption-readiness for web3 gaming.
+To protect the integrity of the Founder’s Pirate collection as part of our launch on our custom L3 networks, we launched Mirroring: new onchain tech enabling a huge step forward in adoption-readiness for web3 gaming.

-When we launched Pirate Nation, building something fully on chain was really important to us.
-Because of the way different chains work, we wanted to have a game that ran across multiple chains, so we could minimize the technical trade-offs associated with each chain.
-In other words, we wanted to have our cake, and eat it too.
+When we launched Pirate Nation, building something fully onchain was essential to our vision.
+Due to the differing constraints and capabilities of different chains, we needed to build the game to operate across multiple chains so we could minimize the technical tradeoffs of each chain and eliminate the risks associated with bridging.
+In other words, we wanted to have our onchain cake and eat it, too.

-Within the coming days as we complete our migration to Arbitrum Nova, we will be releasing our Mirroring tech.
-Mirroring is a huge paradigm shift for how we build games, and further enables us to have assets on the chains where liquidity lives and game on the chains that are best suited to scalability, frictionless player experience, and underlying costs.
+To solve this conundrum, we launched Mirroring, a paradigm shift for how onchain games are built.
+Mirroring further enables us to have assets on the chains with sufficient liquidity and games on the chains that are best suited to scalability, frictionless player experiences, and manageable operating costs.

 Mirroring opens up some distinct advantages of us over a bridging model, but with some interesting trade-offs.
 Some of the advantages we have are: